Skip Navigation

 Double reversing stand

-On Essener Strasse in Bochum, thyssenkrupp Steel is driving forward the expansion of its plant into a center of excellence for electric mobility.
-An important milestone was reached with the laying of the foundation stone for a new double reversing stand in October 2022.
-In the future, this unit, in which thyssenkrupp Steel has invested around 100 million euros, will be used to produce high-quality, non-grain-oriented electrical steel for use in high-efficiency electric drives.
-The trend towards ever thinner and highly silicized materials places particularly high demands on cold-rolling technology.
-The new rolling stand is capable of rolling particularly thin materials by means of an arbitrarily controllable number of forward and backward rolling operations – reversing, in other words.
-The DRG will be put to the test in January 2024, running around the clock for four weeks.
+thyssenkrupp Steel is pressing ahead with the expansion of its plant on Essener Strasse in Bochum into a competence center for electromobility.
+An important milestone was reached in October 2022 with the laying of the foundation stone for a new double reversing stand, which was put into operation a year later.
+This unit, in which thyssenkrupp Steel has invested around 100 million euros, will be used to produce high-quality, non grain oriented electrical steel for use in highly efficient electric drives.
+The trend towards ever thinner and high-silicon materials places particularly high demands on cold rolling technology.
+The new rolling stand is capable of rolling particularly thin materials by means of a freely controllable number of forward and reverse rolling processes.
+Specifically, the new system can be used to produce non-grain-oriented electrical steel strip with high flatness and extremely tight tolerances in thicknesses between 0.20 millimetres and 0.50 millimetres.
+In addition, the double reversing stand is used to produce high-strength multiphase steels.

 Annealing and isolating line